 Tip 2: Focus On What You CAN Control

 You can’t control the actions of others, but you can control how you react.
-If 2020 has taught us anything, it’s that we can’t control everything.
+If 2020 and 2021 has taught us anything, it’s that we can’t control everything.

 Learning to accept the things we can not control is challenging but deeply rewarding.